 To edit an organization

-- 1. Go to Control Panel > Portal > Organizations. - 2.
-Click the Actions button on the row of the organization you want to edit. - 3.
-Click Edit. - 4.
-Make the required changes, and then click Save.
+- 1. Go to Control Panel>Portal>Organizations.

+- 2. Click the Actions button on the row of the organization you want to edit.

+- 3. Click Edit.

+- 4. Make the required changes.

+- 5. Click Save.

 To delete an organization